igaster/laravel-image-versions/README.md

 ## How it works

 Enchace your models to produce different versions of any image (eg for thumbnail/watermark etc).
 Produced images are saved in separate subfolders for future requests.
 You only have to define some operations on the Image.
 File management and caching are handled for you.
+You can use any local or remote filesystem you need!

 ## Installation

+This package depends on the [intervention](http://image.intervention.io) package to manipulate images.
+So first you should install [intervention](http://image.intervention.io).
+Don't forget to publish it's configuration file, we will place some options there!

+Next you can install this package with:

     composer require "igaster/laravel-image-versions"